 Pros

-- Fits your phone and keys
+- Fits in your pocket, which is handy and compact

 Cons